opendr-eu/opendr/docs/wiki/contribution_checklist.md

 # OpenDR Contribution Checklist

 This file provides an overview of things that each contributing partner should check before starting a PR.
-This list would be also useful for the review process, allowing code maintainers to ensure that a minimum standard regarding the code quality and functionality.
+This list would be also useful for the review process, allowing code maintainers to ensure that minimum standards regarding the code quality and functionality are met.

 ## Components expected from a contribution